Prince Thagara: Life

 According to the testimony of U Aung Gyi, a former secretary to Kinwun Mingyi U Kaung who was present at the ministerial meeting to select a new king, Prince Thagara was among the candidates, together with the Prince Thonze, Prince Mekkhaya, Prince Nyaungok, Prince Nyaungyan, and Prince Thibaw.
 He was not selected, as Prince Thibaw secured two votes and was declared king.
 Soon afterward, Prince Thagara was arrested to prevent any future uprisings.

 He was executed in the 1879 massacre at Mandalay Palace, during which more than forty members of the royal family were killed.
 The massacre was carried out on the orders of Queen Hsinbyumashin and several high-ranking ministers, who sought to eliminate nearly all potential heirs to the throne.
 Burmese historians have questioned the circumstances of his arrest and why he did not escape, even though his grandfather, a powerful minister, was still alive at the time.
-Other princes who were grandsons of ministers, such as Prince Pyinmama, managed to escape the massacre.
+Other princes who were grandsons of ministers, such as Prince Pyinmana, managed to escape the massacre.

 In one record, it is said that during the execution of Prince Thagara, the headless body of the young prince, in a state of terror, clung tightly to the body of a royal guard and had to be forcibly removed with great difficulty.